 ribbon controller (aka pitch ribbon) Synthesizers.
 A touch-sensitive strip used to vary pitch.
 The most popular design is a variable resistor shaped into a linear controller where the resistance is continuously variable from one end to another.
 This form was popularized by Moog synthesizers in the '60s, but early ribbon controllers date back to the late 1920s with models by Hellertion, Ondes-Martenot, and Trautonium.

-ribbon microphone Invented in 1923 by Walter Schottky (the same German physicist who invented the famous diode) and Erwin Gerlach of Siemens Halske (German pioneering telegraph company), it is constructed using a very thin metal foil ribbon (~0.002 mm [really] and pleated or corrugated to reduce its longitudinal stiffness, to obtain the lowest resonant frequency so the ribbon is mass-controlled) attached between the poles of a permanent magnet.
+ribbon microphone Invented by Walter Schottky (the same German physicist who invented the famous diode) and Erwin Gerlach of Siemens Halske (German patent number 434855C, December 21, 1924), it is constructed using a very thin metal foil ribbon (~0.002 mm [really] and pleated or corrugated to reduce its longitudinal stiffness, to obtain the lowest resonant frequency so the ribbon is mass-controlled) attached between the poles of a permanent magnet.
 The acoustic signal (sound pressure variation) causes the ribbon to move and interact with the stationary magnetic field inducing a voltage into the ribbon proportional to the amplitude and frequency of the audio signal.

 ribbon tweeter Also invented by Schottky and Gerlach simply by reversing the physical effects of their microphone; it is the inverse of the ribbon microphone described above.
 It creates a high frequency loudspeaker consisting of a paper-thin metal foil ribbon suspended in a magnetic field (i.e., placed between the poles of a permanent magnet).
 The audio voltage signal drives the ribbon causing a current to flow creating a magnetic field that reacts with the stationary magnet to create sound proportional to the applied waveform.
 Very similar in principle to the dynamic loudspeaker, only much smaller, with the ribbon replacing the voice coil and cone arrangement.